ThePhoenix77/ai-twitter-bot/README.md

 # ai-twitter-bot

 An automated Twitter (X) assistant that fetches niche news, distills each article into tweet sized summaries and posts the tweets on your behalf.
-You can check my X account [seabasszealot](https://x.com/seabasszealot), being ran by it.
+You can check my X account [seabasszealot](https://x.com/seabasszealot), being ran by it

 ## Features
 - **News Fetching:** Queries NewsAPI with configurable keywords and normalizes article metadata.
 - **AI Summarisation:** Uses Hugging Face's BART pipeline to produce concise tweet candidates and score them by keyword relevance.
 - **Hands-Off Posting:** Logs on your behalf into your X (Twitter) account and posts the selected tweets in sequence.
 - **Local Persistence:** Stores the daily batch as well as the long-term tweet history on disk for auditing.
+- **Duplicates filtering:** Each tweet is unique, as the X (Twitter) imposes so the account isn't considered a bot and can longer tweet as necessary.

 ## Architecture at a Glance
 ```